 Iceworld Olympic Ice Rinks – Acacia Ridge and Boondall

 Iceworld has two purpose-built venues – one on Brisbane’s northside at Boondall and the other at Acacia Ridge on the southside.
-On a hot Summer’s day it is the ideal place to escape the heat, with the inside temperature on the ice set at around 10 degrees.
-Catering for children 3 years and older, spending time at Iceworld will no doubt result in lots of spins, twists, turns and giggles.
-Iceworld also offer a skate school during term times, birthday parties, and general public skating sessions.
+On a hot Summer’s day, it is the ideal place to escape the heat, with the inside temperature on the ice set at around 10 degrees.
+Catering for children three years and older, spending time at Iceworld will undoubtedly result in lots of spins, twists, turns and giggles.
+Iceworld also offers a skate school during term times, birthday parties, and general public skating sessions.
 You can read our detailed review of Iceworld.

 Facilities: Skate shop, café, function room and toilets.

 Indoor Skate Parks on the Sunshine Coast